FallenDeity/discord.py-masterclass/docs/audio-playback.md

 # Audio Playback

-!!! warning "Warning"
+!!! warning "Reminder"
-    Don't forget to install `discord.py[voice]` and not just `discord.py` to get all required libraries to work with voice.
+    Remember to install `discord.py[voice]` rather than just `discord.py` in order to obtain all necessary libraries for voice functionality.

 ## Installing ffmpeg